 Yes, once you agree to representation, your car accident lawyer can deal with car insurance companies on your behalf.

 What Causes Motorcycle Accidents in Florida?

 There are many causes of motorcycle accidents in the State of Florida, but it usually comes down to the negligent actions of other drivers.
 It is always important to see the accident crash report written by law enforcement, as it may be crucial in discovering the cause and resolving a claim for compensation.

 Here are some of the most common causes of Sarasota motorcycle accidents:

 - Distracted driving – There are numerous distractions that can be the cause of accidents on the road in the State of Florida.
 One of the most common distractions is drivers using mobile phones behind the wheel or talking to another passenger in the car.

 - Tailgating – This is when a car follows closely behind another vehicle on the road creating a higher risk of a crash.
-It is not uncommon for motorcyclists to be put at more serious risk of an injury in short distance collisions.
+It is not uncommon for motorcyclists to be put at more serious risk of injury in short-distance collisions.